Strolling Through the Museum

 The Co-op Repurpose Store.

 We also have a second-hand store in the museum and we take donations of clothing, furniture, household items including small appliances which we sell at a minimal cost to raise money for the museum.
-We call this the Co-op Repurpose Store and in it we use the counter and shelving from the Briercrest Co-op which closed.

 To Top